How to Edit Videos on Windows 7/8/10?

 Part 3: How to convert and edit videos on Windows with DVDFab Video Converter

-Windows Photos app or Windows Movie maker don’t support all video formats.
+Windows Photos app or Windows Moviemaker doesn’t support all video formats.
 You will find it difficult to edit videos of UHD or 4K quality in it.
-If you want to use the effects of the Photos app or want to add transitions or animations to your video, it is a good idea to use a software which can convert non-supported video/audio formats to Windows supported formats.
+If you want to use the effects of the Photos app or want to add transitions or animations to your video, it is a good idea to use a software that can convert non-supported video/audio formats to Windows supported formats.
 We recommend making use of DVDFab Video Converter software, it supports all major video/audio types and comes equipped with a high-end video editor too.
-It gives you some advanced tools at your disposal which are not present in Windows Photos app or the Movie Maker.
+It gives you some advanced tools at your disposal which are not present in the Windows Photos app or the Movie Maker.
 Let’s see how DVDFab Video Converter can complement your video editing experience with Windows Movie Maker and Photos app.

 Step 1: Download and install DVDFab Video Converter if you don’t have the software yet.